Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy: Background

 \subsection{A sparse inversion framework for contaminant release}

 For the specific context of airborne contaminant transport, it is reasonable to assume that sources are confined to a finite number of small, localized areas.
-In the present work, we incorporate this prior knowledge by modeling the sought-for sources as
+In the present work, we incorporate this prior knowledge by modeling the sought-for sources, the \tcr{ground-truth}, as

 denote unknown location-intensity pairs while $\ansatzSourcesInitial$ as well as $\ansatzSourcesContinuous$ are given shape functions, respectively.
-For a discussion of examples relevant to the present paper, we refer to \autoref{sec:shapeFunctions}.
+For a discussion of examples relevant to the present paper, we refer to \autoref{sec:shapeFunctions}. \tcr{Here, and with a slight abuse of notation, we interpret elements in $\bar{\Omega}^{N}$, $N\in \N$, as matrices whose columns are points in $\bar \Omega$.}

 At this point, we emphasize that we neither assume knowledge of the positions and amplitudes nor of the number of sources.
 In contrast to the setting of \autoref{subsec:Ltworeg}, this leads to a highly nonlinear parameter identification problem.
 We alleviate these difficulties, by first noting that

 are conic combinations of Dirac-Delta functionals.
 Subsequently, we propose to recover the representing measures $(\measureInitial^\dagger, \measureContinuous^\dagger)$ rather than the sources $(\parameterInitial^\dagger, \parameterContinuous^\dagger)$ by solving